 The HLA region is the most densely polymorphic region of the genome.
 Sequencing HLA genes used to be notoriously difficult due to high levels of sequence homology between HLA genes and pseudogenes, dense variability, and poor characterization of the thousands of HLA alleles in the population.

 NGS with Illumina sequencing by synthesis (SBS) chemistry overcomes these challenges, enabling simple, high-quality analysis of the key HLA genes.
-Highly accurate and robust Illumina sequencing by synthesis (SBS) chemistry is the most successful and widely adopted NGS technology worldwide.*
+Highly accurate and robust Illumina SBS chemistry is a widely adopted NGS technology worldwide.

 In principle, NGS is similar to Sanger (capillary electrophoresis-based) sequencing.
 The bases of a DNA fragment are identified sequentially from signals emitted as each fragment is resynthesized from a DNA template strand.
 NGS scales up this process; millions of reactions occur in a massively parallel fashion.
 This advance enables rapid sequencing of large stretches of DNA such as the HLA region.